zehao-dong/CktGNN/README.md

 Second, run `python bo_search.py  --save-appendix _cktgnn --model CktGNN  --search-method bo` to search the optimal circuit in Ckt-Bench-301.
 Expctation improvement searching is used, and users can use `--search-method` to choose the Byesian optimization model (bo = Bohamiann, dngo = DNGO).

 Please leave an issue if you have any trouble running the code or suggestions for improvements.

+## Reference

+If you find OCB and the source code are useful, please cite our paper.

+    @inproceedings{dong2022cktgnn,
+  title={CktGNN: Circuit Graph Neural Network for Electronic Design Automation}, author={Dong, Zehao and Cao, Weidong and Zhang, Muhan and Tao, Dacheng and Chen, Yixin and Zhang, Xuan}, booktitle={The Eleventh International Conference on Learning Representations}, year={2022}}

+Zehao Dong, Washington University in St. Louis zehao.dong@wustl.edu
+Aug 31 2023